adrianlzt/cerebro/bbdd/sqlite.md

 Podemos conectar sqlite con cualquier software definiendo una serie de funciones.
 Luego usaremos el lenguaje sql para comunicarnos con eso.
 Un ejemplo podría ser git, y hacer "select author from commits"

+# Tipos de datos
+NULL.
+The value is a NULL value.
+INTEGER.
+The value is a signed integer, stored in 0, 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.
+REAL.
+The value is a floating point value, stored as an 8-byte IEEE floating point number.
+TEXT.
+The value is a text string, stored using the database encoding (UTF-8, UTF-16BE or UTF-16LE).
+BLOB.
+The value is a blob of data, stored exactly as it was input.